Xserver provider for DTrace

 Source code

-The provider is integrated into the X.Org git master repository for the Xserver 1.4 release, planned to be released in August 2007 with X11R7.3, and into the OpenSolaris X code base for Nevada builds 53 and later.
+The provider is integrated into the X.Org git master repository for the Xserver 1.4 release, released in 2007 with X11R7.3, and into the OpenSolaris X code base for Nevada builds 53 and later.

 The 0.1 source patch is built against the Xorg 6.8.2 release (aka X11R6.8.2).